Welcome to our class page!!

 To teach the children reading and writing we will be following the Read Write Inc scheme.
 These are daily lessons that teach the children phonics, writing, reading and basic comprehension skills.
 The children will have a book they will focus on and all their learning will be based on the book they are reading.
 Your child may not be taught by their class teacher during these sessions.

 We also teach separate Talk for Writing lessons.
 Talk for Writing is a writing scheme written and designed by Pie Corbett.
-The children are taught a specific text over 3 weeks.
+The children are taught a specific text over 3 - 4 weeks.
 During this time the children learn a text and then adapt and change this text to create their own.
 The children really enjoy learning new texts and creating actions to help them remember.
-Ask your child at home to perform their text map to you.